JayCallahack/Hardware-Information/Mouse_Information/README.md

 Gaming mice are designed specifically for gamers, offering additional features and customization options.

 - **Weight:**
-> Gaming mice often have adjustable weights to cater to individual preferences.
+> Some gaming mice have adjustable weights to cater to individual preferences.

 - **Size:**
 > They come in various sizes, including options for different grip styles.